-So you’ve saved for a couple of years and have your daily budget decided for the way you want to travel, now it is time to start planning.
+So you’ve saved for a year or so and have your daily budget decided for the way you want to travel, now it is time to start planning.

 If you need some help with that, check out our 5 Tips to Get You Started Saving Money Now.

-If you want to skip directly to packing for around the world travel read our packing articles:
+If you want to skip directly to packing check out these articles: